DNS-based access control lists

 -

-Enhanced: Enhanced URL filters allow specification of a different action (deny or permit) for each URL inside the list and have per-URL hit counters.
+Enhanced: Enhanced URL filters allow you to specify a different action (deny or permit) for each URL in the list and include per-URL hit counters.

 In both types of URL filters, you can use a wildcard sub-domain such as *.cisco.com.
-URLfilters are standalone but always applied along with an IP-based ACL.
+URL filters are standalone features but are always applied together with an IP-based ACL.
 A maximum of 20 URLs are supported in a given URL filter.
-Considering one URL can resolve multiple IP addresses, only up to 40 resolved IP addresses can be tracked for each client.
-Only DNS records are tracked by URL filters.
-The controller or APs do not track the resolved IP address of a URL if the DNS answer uses a CNAME alias record.
+Because one URL can resolve to multiple IP addresses, each client can track up to 40 resolved IP addresses.
+URL filters track only DNS records.
+The controller or APs do not track the resolved IP address if the DNS response uses a CNAME alias record.

 ![]() Note |